-Apparently I have what is called “stenosing tenosynovitis”, or “trigger finger”.
-If you’re a musician and had this experience, please get set-up with a hand therapist ASAP.
+I have “stenosing tenosynovitis” or “trigger finger.”
+If you’re a musician and have had this experience, please get set up with a hand therapist ASAP.
 It’s always better to be safe than sorry, and with Covid destroying the healthcare system in the U.S., the hand guys around here are pretty backed-up.
 It took me four months to get my appointment.

 How did I get this way?

-According to my therapist, some people are genetically predisposed to trigger finger, but certain activities bring the body out of balance and make it worse.
-Doing any repetitive, intense stress on the flexor or extensor tendons can aggravate it.
-For me, it was gripping a lat pulldown and row machine, doing farmer carries, and too many yoga poses on my hands.
-Once I changed my gym routine things got a lot more manageable.
-Now I can play my guitar, just not at full capacity, which is better than not at all, but still pretty frustrating.
+According to my therapist, some people have a genetic predisposition to trigger finger, but certain activities bring the body out of balance and worsen it.
+Any repetitive, intense stress on the flexor or extensor tendons can aggravate it.
+For me, it was gripping a lat pulldown and row machine, doing farmer carries, and doing too many yoga poses on my hands.
+Once I adjusted my gym routine, things became a lot more manageable.
+Now I can play my guitar, just not at total capacity, which is better than not at all, but still pretty frustrating.

 What causes trigger finger?

-Your finger has a tendon and a sheath, or pulley.
-This pulley material is incredibly tough, and encloses your tendon while attaching to the bones of your finger (much like an eyelet on a fishing rod).
+Your finger has a tendon and a sheath (or “pulley”).
+This pulley material is incredibly tough and encloses your tendon while attaching to the bones of your finger (much like an eyelet on a fishing rod).
 The pulley keeps your tendon controlled as it opens and closes your finger.
 Just think about how random your finger’s trajectory would be without a pulley around it!
 Trigger finger happens when the pulley gets aggravated and swells, compressing your tendon.
 This pressure creates abnormal forces on the tendon, and over time these forces distort the tendon creating a bulbous area that rubs against the swollen pulley.
-This creates more irritation, which then creates more swelling and scar tissue at the pulley, which adds more pressure on the tendon, and so on.
-Eventually you get a knot in your tendon that catches against the pulley and then slips through, closing like a “trigger”.
-This is what I’ve been dealing with for years now.
+This friction creates more irritation, increasing swelling, scar tissue at the pulley, adding more pressure on the tendon, and so on.
+Eventually, you get a knot in your tendon that catches against the pulley and slips through, closing like a “trigger.”
+I’ve been dealing with this for years now.

 - Night splints